RDinh/NFCRFID/README.md

 ```
 <br></br>

-Here is an alternative Setup Method(With HDMI) if you cannot get the headless setup to work: https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up
+Here is an alternative Setup Method(With HDMI) if the headless setup does not work: https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up

 <br></br>

 *Important Note: When waiting for something to install, work on the other portions of the project to cut down the time to complete it.*

+## PCB / Soldering